Zweih/qp/README.md

 ## features

-- list installed packages by numerous fields, see all available fields for selection [here](#available-fields-for-selection)
+- list installed packages by numerous fields
+  - see all available fields for selection [here](#available-fields-for-selection)
 - query by:
   - field existence
   - explicitly installed packages